Cyberworld-builders/legend/docs/seo-maintenance-guide.md

 - [ ] Update lastReviewedDate for all posts
 - [ ] Review and update post frontmatter for consistency
 - [ ] Audit post dates and ensure accuracy
+- [ ] Validate sitemap structure and completeness

 ### Annual Tasks
 - [ ] Complete SEO audit